Tropical Storm Milton forms in Gulf of Mexico and could intensify to hurricane threatening Florida

 MIAMI (AP) — A storm system that was brewing in the Gulf of Mexico strengthened into Tropical Storm Milton on Saturday and forecasters warned it could intensify into a hurricane and slam into the west coast of Florida later this week.

-Tropical Storm Milton was about 365 miles (585 kilometers) west-northwest of Progreso, Mexico, and about 855 miles (1,375 kilometers) west-southwest of Tampa, Florida, with maximum sustained winds of 45 mph (75 kph) while heading north-northeast at 4 mph (6 kph), the National Hurricane Center in Miami said early Sunday.
+Tropical Storm Milton was about 355 miles (565 kilometers) west-northwest of Progreso, Mexico, and about 845 miles (1,360 kilometers) west-southwest of Tampa, Florida, with maximum sustained winds of 50 mph (80 kph) while heading east at 5 mph (8 kph), the National Hurricane Center in Miami said early Sunday.

 “Milton moving slowly but expected to strengthen rapidly,” the center said, noting a “risk of life-threatening impacts increasing for portions of the Florida west coast.”